HTTP Errors in Web Hosting: What Do Error 403, 500, 502 & Co. Mean?

 • Unreachable external APIs

-• Long script runtimes or large data processing
+• Long script execution times or large data processing

 • Optimize plugins and database queries